 Who is the highest paid MLB player?
 Contracts in Major League Baseball, like every other professional sport, are rapidly increasing.
-A title that once belonged to Gerrit Cole is now owned by New York Mets aces Justin Verlander and Max Scherzer with Aaron Judge a close second.
+A title that once belonged to Gerrit Cole is now owned by New York Mets ace Justin Verlander and Teas Rangers pitcher Max Scherzer with Aaron Judge a close second.

 While pitchers don’t play everyday day, they are incredibly valuable.
 Pitching is crucial for success in October and when teams have a shot at an ace who can win multiple games in a World Series, they’re willing to pay whatever it takes to land them.

 Keep in mind, many of these clubs aren’t hurting for money.
 MLB revenue rose in 2021, continuing a trend of record numbers outside of the COVID-impacted 2020 season.
 With some franchise values higher than ever thanks to a new MLB CBA and new sources of revenue, there is plenty of money for teams to spend.